qualitymanifest/timestampSDR/README.md

 # Getting started:

 - Must have node.js installed.
-- Clone this repo or download it and extract the zip file.
+- Clone this repo, or download it and extract the zip file.
 - Navigate to the program directory and run `npm install` to install the program dependencies.
 - Refer to [the wiki](https://github.com/qualitymanifest/timestampSDR/wiki) for instructions on setting up your SDR receiver software.
 Currently this includes GQRX and rtl_fm.
 GQRX is more user-friendly and seems to provide better audio, rtl_fm runs efficiently on low-spec devices.
 - Regardless of your receiver software, make sure your squelch is adjusted well. timestampSDR cannot differentiate static from meaningful transmissions.